grafana/tempo/example/docker-compose/local/readme.md

 docker logs local_tempo_1 -f
 ```

-5. To stop the setup use -
+5. To stop the setup use:

 ```console
 docker compose down -v